min2ha/ukwa-site/content/target/57384/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: This may keep the Cabinet together but where was the beef, Theresa?

 Argues that Theresa May's key speech on Brexit in Florence in September 2017 was crafted to keep her mutinous Cabinet together.